By Mara Irons, Director of Marketing for Transformance Advisors

 Implementing Lean Transformation

 A successful Lean Transformation requires commitment from all levels of the organization, especially leadership.
-Transformance Advisors offers a comprehensive Lean Transformation Program that equips your team with the tools and knowledge needed to craft a sustainable organization.
-Here are the key components of the program:
+Transformance Advisors offers a comprehensive Lean Transformation program that equips your team with the tools and knowledge needed to craft a sustainable organization.
+The key components of the program are:

 - Lean Projects: Our research and experience has revealed the key to success is executing well-defined Lean projects.
 These projects must engage employees to eliminate waste and deliver significant improvements.